What is an Executive Employment Agreement?

 🔹 Termination Payments – including share options or lump sum amounts

-Are there any other names for an Executive Employment Agreement?
+Other names for an Executive Employment Agreement

 We recommend that you consult the Fair Work website to read up on the National Employment Standards (NES) before you use this template.